zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/SAML/_index.md

 * `Dep_SAMLAuthnContext`: List of SAMLAuthnContext
 * `Dep_IdpAttributeEntityAttributeMapping`: List of Attribute Mapping

 Below table shows you the different attributes and their values for the quick reference.
-You can see the details of these attributes of above entities in the [IdP Attributes for SAML]( add) document.
-For more information, see the [Configuring IdP specific Settings]( add) section below.
+You can see the details of these attributes of above entities in the [Reference Guide for SAML IdP Configuration](/appstore/modules/saml/idp-attributes/) document.

 | IDPConfiguration(Non-Persistable entity) | Description | Default Value |
 | --- | --- | --- |